Non 12 Step Rehab Approach

 However, a new understanding of addiction is emerging which looks at substance use disorders not as a personal failing but rather as a disease.
 Facilities that run off of this assumption are much more likely to practice evidence-based treatments like therapy and medication-assisted treatment (MAT) plans, the combination of which has been proven far more effective than the traditional 12 step rehabs.

-Revive Detox is one such facility.
-We offer a variety of MATs to help our patients get through the painful withdrawals associated with detoxification.
+Revive Detox can recommend a variety of MATs to help our patients get through the painful withdrawals associated with detoxification.
 What’s more, Revive also offers a number of additional services including nutritional therapy, emotional and psychological support, and holistic services to help your body recover during detox and ensure you’re better equipped for sobriety than ever.

 That’s why Revive is unquestionably one of the best NA and AA alternatives in the Los Angeles area.